mittwald/cli/README.md

   Reply to a conversation
 ```

-## `mw conversation show ID`
+## `mw conversation show [CONVERSATION-ID]`

 Show a conversation and message history

 ```
 USAGE
-  $ mw conversation show ID
+  $ mw conversation show [CONVERSATION-ID]

 ARGUMENTS
-  ID  ID of the conversation to show
+  CONVERSATION-ID  ID or short ID of a conversation; this argument is optional if a default conversation is set in the
+                   context

 DESCRIPTION
   Show a conversation and message history